Vi19Z/VI19Z/README-FR.md

 ### Types of Workflow Steps

-Tasks in Julep can include various types of steps, allowing you to create complex and powerful workflows.
+Tasks in VI19Z can include various types of steps, allowing you to create complex and powerful workflows.
 Here's an overview of the available step types:

 #### Common Steps